abriginets/wreckuests/README.md

 * `user-agents.txt` — UserAgents
 * `proxy.txt` — proxies

 Note: all proxies in this repository has anonimity level elite and anonymous.
-Some of them support HTTPS as well.
+Some of them supports HTTPS as well.

 ## Usage
 Type under **sudo** mode: